CMSgov/price-transparency-guide/README.md

 #### Out-Of-Network Object

+The out-of-network object contains information related to the service that was provided out-of-network.

 | Field | Name | Type | Definition | Required |
 | ----- | ---- | ---- | ---------- | -------- |
 | **name** | Name | String | The name of each item or service for which the costs are payable, in whole or in part, under the terms of the plan or coverage. | Yes |